More and more young people are taking jobs as security guards, positions normally reserved for middle-aged migrant workers—why?

 The Moon on the Water

 Why did I not just leave, you may ask?
 The way I saw it, it was easy to change jobs within the system and it was even easier to somehow do the mental gymnastics to have it make sense.
 Gradually, I began to turn a blind eye to the realities of my job.
-Letting hotel guests get away with stuff became a way of letting myself off, too.
+Letting hotel guests get away with stuff became a way of letting myself off the hook, too.

-I’ve always felt that you couldn’t space out if you worked on an assembly line.
-I just happen to need quite a lot of moments to space out, and I find that being a security guard grants me plenty of them.
+I’ve always felt that you couldn’t mentally space out if you worked on an assembly line.
+I just happen to need quite a lot of moments to space out, and being a security guard grants me plenty of them.
 I can watch the sea, the sunrise, and indulge in the pleasure of a sunset.
 I was most impressed by the sight of the bright moon gleaming over the sea.

 “As the bright moon shines over the sea, from far away you share this moment with me.”
 This was a poem I’ve been familiar with since my childhood, and though I had seen the moon shining on the surface of the sea before, a question lingered in my heart—how could the moon possibly emerge from the sea, from none other than the same spot from which we can count on seeing the sun rise daily?